 Frame & Brace Scaffolding

 The most widely used scaffolding system in the United States — a standard, non-proprietary system built from welded end frames and cross-braces.
-Find frame and brace scaffolding vendors near you, compare inventory, and connect with local suppliers directly through Scaffold Exchange.
+Find frame and brace scaffolding vendors near you, compare inventory, and connect with local suppliers through Scaffold Exchange.

 What Is Frame & Brace Scaffolding?